sumitgomes/Car-Security-System-with-Drowsiness-Detection-Using-IOT/README.md

 🔗 LinkedIn : https://www.linkedin.com/in/sumitgomes/ • GitHub

 📄 License
-This project is licensed under the MIT License — feel free to use and contribute!
+> ⚠️ **Legal Notice**
+> This project is protected by copyright.
+All rights reserved.
+> Unauthorized use or duplication is strictly prohibited.